-Types And Causes of Male Incontinence
+Types and Causes of Male Incontinence

 Bladder problems in men: you're not alone

-* Based on survey conducted by Essity in 2012, with men over 40 in the US, UK, Germany, Italy, Russia and Mexico by Essity.
+* Based on a survey conducted by Essity in 2012, with men over 40 in the US, UK, Germany, Italy, Russia and Mexico by Essity.
 Data on file not published.

 TENA Men Testimonials